uNetworking/uWebSockets/misc/READMORE.md

 When you are done and want to enter the event loop, you call, once and only once, App.run.
 This will block the calling thread until "fallthrough".
 The event loop will block until no more async work is scheduled, just like for Node.js.

 Many users ask how they should stop the event loop.
 That's not how it is done, you never stop it, you let it fall through.
-By closing all sockets, stopping the listen socket, removing any timers, etc, the loop will automaticaly cause App.run to return gracefully, with no memory leaks.
+By closing all sockets, stopping the listen socket, removing any timers, etc, the loop will automatically cause App.run to return gracefully, with no memory leaks.

 Because the App itself is under RAII control, once the blocking .run call returns and the App goes out of scope, all memory will gracefully we deleted.